disdi/hazard3-litex/README.md

 ## Hazard3

-Hazard3 is a configurable 3-stage RISC-V processor with :
+Hazard3, currently used in RP2350 SOC from Raspberry Pi Pico2, is a configurable 3-stage RISC-V processor with :

 - RV32I: 32-bit base instruction set
 - Extensions :